 - Who is eligible for a SEP IRA?
 Employers and self-employed individuals.

-- SEP IRA annual contributions/limits: Contributions are made by the employer, vary annually based on business cash flow and are limited to the lesser of 25% of employee compensation or $61,000, with no catch-up contributions allowed.
+- SEP IRA annual contributions/limits: Contributions are made by the employer, vary annually based on business cash flow and are limited to the lesser of 25% of employee compensation or $69,000 for tax year 2024, with no catch-up contributions allowed.
 Employees can also make regular contributions to their SEP IRA.